Tourism boom to test Uzbekistan's thaw - Journal du Cameroun

 “Some tourists will see one of us close to one attraction then move on to another and find the other sister standing there,” she explained.

 “They smile but sometimes give us a strange look.
-Probably because we are identical they think the police is following them around,” she laughed.
+Probably because we are identical they think the police are following them around,” she laughed.